-Itching can be more than a small annoyance.
+Itching, also known as ‘pruritus,’ can be more than a small annoyance.
 It can cause a lot of discomfort and may even become a distraction.
-When is itching serious and how can you cure your itchiness at home?
+You may be wondering when itching is serious and how you can cure your itchiness at home.

 Your skin can itch for a variety of reasons.
 For example, you may have touched a certain type of plant, such as ragweed or poison ivy.
-Psoriasis is a common condition that causes scaly, dry skin because of skin cell buildup.
+Psoriasis is a condition that causes scaly, dry skin because of skin cell buildup, as well as itching around the patches of dry skin.
 Illness, an insect bite, or healing from a burn or cut can also cause you to feel itchy.

-Read on for some tips on how to cure the itch.
+Read on for some tips on how to cure that itch.

 Colloidal oatmeal isn’t something you eat for breakfast.
 This type of oatmeal is made from oats that have been ground into a very fine powder.
 A natural product used in many types of soaps and lotions, it can also be added to a cool bath.

-Mayo Clinic recommends a simple solution for mosquito bites: a cold pack or a bag filled with iced.
+The Mayo Clinic recommends a simple solution for mosquito bites: a cold pack or a bag filled with ice.
 The key, as you might have noticed, is cold.
 Avoid exposing the affected area to hot water as much as possible.
-It will only irritate the skin more.
+It will only irritate the itching skin more.

-One study recommends applying topical antihistamines directly to the affected area to avoid side effects associated with oral antihistamines.
+One study from 1996 recommends applying topical antihistamines directly to the affected area to avoid side effects associated with oral antihistamines.

-Regardless of the cause, schedule an appointment with a doctor if you’re itching consistently for three or more days.
+Regardless of the cause, schedule an appointment with your doctor if you’re itching consistently for three or more days.

 Contact your doctor immediately if you experience severe itchiness without any bites, wounds, or rash.